AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/data_requirements.md

 **Formula**:

-- Version 1:

-    -  To decide the minimum length of data required:
+* To decide the minimum length of data required:

-    - The minimum data required to create features is 30 days.
-Compare the eligibility lookback window* with 30 days:
+1. The minimum data required to create features is 30 days.
+Compare the eligibility lookback window with 30 days:

-    - If the eligibility lookback window is greater than 30 days, the data requirement = eligibility lookback window + outcome window
+    * If the eligibility lookback window is greater than 30 days, the data requirement = eligibility lookback window + outcome window.

-    - Otherwise, the data requirement = 30 days + outcome window
+    * Otherwise, the data requirement = 30 days + outcome window.

-** If there is more than one condition for defining the eligible population, the eligibility lookback window is the longest one
+** If there is more than one condition for defining the eligible population, the eligibility lookback window is the longest one.

-- Version 2:

-    - Minimum length of data required = Max (Any date length used for the definition of eligible population, 30 days) + outcome window

 >[!NOTE]
 >
 >30 is the minimum number of days required for eligible population.
 If this is not provided the default is 45 days.

-- Examples:
+Examples:

 - You want to predict whether a customer is likely to purchase a watch in the next 30 days for those who have some web activity in the last 60 days.